 By application.
 Designed for academic deans in their first year or two of service, the school will provide new deans with important information and nurture the development of the skills that will make their work more effective and fulfilling.
 It will acquaint new deans with the resources available to theological schools through ATS, facilitate connections between academic deans serving within the distinctive world of theological education, and continue the process of formation into the vocation of the academic deanship.

 By invitation.
 Annual conferences provide African American chief executive officers and chief academic officers of ATS member schools the opportunity to discuss areas of common interest and concern.

 By registration; open to all presidents serving in ATS schools "embedded" in colleges, universities, or other institutions.
 This optional seminar will address a variety of topics distinctive to these schools and give participants the opportunity to share wisdom and insights about their particular circumstances.
 It is designed to precede the Presidential Leadership Intensive Conference.

 By registration.
 Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
 Conference sessions cover topics featured in the Handbook for Seminary Presidents, with most topics covered at least once during the course of a three-year curriculum rotation.
 The optional preconference, Seminar for Presidents of Embedded Schools, immediately precedes this event.

 By registration.
-The 33rd annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.
+The 34th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.